Kirk Watson: Early political career

 Watson was elected president of the Texas Young Lawyers Association in 1990 and served on the executive committee of the State Bar of Texas.
 Watson was an active Democrat throughout the 1990s and served as the chairman of the Travis County Democratic Party.

 In 1991, Watson was appointed by Governor Ann Richards to serve as chairman of the Texas Air Control Board, the state agency that was charged with protecting air quality in Texas.
 During his tenure, he worked to merge the agency with the Texas Air Control Board and the Texas Water Commission to form the Texas Natural Resources Conservation Commission, and oversaw implementation of the 1991 amendments to the federal Clean Air Act.
+In 1992, as chair of the Board, Watson worked with members of the East Austin community to remove a petroleum storage tank farm located inside their residential neighborhood.
+The tank farm was a byproduct of decades of redlining, allowing industrial facilities to form next to communities of color.

 In 1994, he was named the Outstanding Young Lawyer of Texas.
 In 1997, Watson co-founded the Austin law firm of Watson Bishop London & Galow, creating a broad law practice that represented families, doctors, small businesses, and some of the state's major universities.